Volte6/GoMud/scripting/docs/SCRIPTING_ROOMS.md

 `onEnter()` is called when a player enters the room.

-Returning `true` will reject the move, leaving them in their original room.

 |  Argument | Explanation |
 | --- | --- |
 | user | [ActorObject](FUNCTIONS_ACTORS.md) |